-Topic: This post dives into the steps for deploying and using a performance dashboard for Apache Spark, using Spark metrics system instrumentation, InfluxDB and Grafana.
+Topic: This post dives into the steps for deploying a performance dashboard for Apache Spark, using Spark metrics system instrumentation, InfluxDB and Grafana.

 What problem does it solve: The dashboard can provide important insights for performance troubleshooting and online monitoring of Apache Spark workloads.
 In particular when running Spark applications in a distributed environment (Kubernetes, YARN, etc.).

-Context: Familiarity with Spark architecture built-in instrumentation, notably the Web UI.
+Context: Familiarity with Spark architecture and the Web UI.
 This discussion also overlaps with other monitoring tooling discussed in this blog, notably sparkMeasure.

-Deploy using containers (updates May 2020): The repository spark-dashboard supports the installation of the Spark Performance Dashboard using containers technology.
+Deploy the Spark Dashbord using containers: The repository spark-dashboard supports the installation of the Spark Performance Dashboard using containers technology.
 Two different installation options are packaged in the repository, use the one that suits your environment best:

 - dockerfiles -> Docker build files for a Docker container image, use this to deploy the Spark Dashboard using Docker.